-European applicants may not be able to attend an interview in the UK; once your application has been processed, you should submit an e-portfolio, CD or DVD of your recent work by arrangement with us; this will be followed by a telephone interview.
+European applicants may not be able to attend an interview in the UK; once your application has been processed, you should submit an e-portfolio of your recent work by arrangement with us; this will be followed by a telephone interview.
 If English is not your first language, English at IELTS 6.0 (or equivalent) will be required.
 Please ask for details.

 This course is open to UK and EU students.
 Applications from International students cannot usually be accepted because SSR does not have a Tier 4 licence.
 Therefore, if you require sponsorship under Tier 4 (i.e. a Tier 4 international student visa to study in the UK) then unfortunately we will be unable to consider your application for this course.

 Contact Hours – Generally, for each 20 credit module you undertake, you will be required to spend 200 studying; these hours will be divided between contact hours (time spent at SSR with staff) and independent study hours.
 On average, 60-70 hours of contact time is timetabled per module and each module might be split like this: